Kerollmops/the-rust-session/The Rust session.md

 ---

-Wrappers are everywhere in Rust, concepts that needs performances are often implemented with unsafe code that permit raw communication.
+Wrappers are everywhere in Rust, concepts that needs performances are often implemented with unsafe code that permit raw communication with the hardware.

-Multi-threading libraries use this concept to abstract complexes algorithms and let the user focus on its own work.
+Multi-threading libraries use this concept to abstract thread synchronization and let the user focus on its own work.

 ```rust
 let sum = many_numbers.iter().sum();